 Energy drink addiction feels a bit like alcoholism.
-If you need a cold one to make it through your day, you might want to assess your habits to determine if you’re truly dependent on energy drinks.
+If you need a cold one to make it through your day, you might want to assess your habits to determine if you are truly dependent on energy drinks.
 Energy drinks are riskier to your health than coffee because they contain a habit-forming trifecta of caffeine, synthetics, and sugar or artificial sweeteners.
 Each one of these components carry individual health risks, but they can sometimes be a deadly force when combined—especially over regular long-term use.
 Continue reading to learn more about energy drink addiction.

 The 6 Symptoms of Addiction to Energy Drinks

-If you suspect you may be dependent on energy drinks, you might be experiencing symptoms similar to a coffee addict when they’ve drunk a few too many cups.
+If you suspect you may be dependent on energy drinks, you might be experiencing symptoms similar to a coffee addict when they have drunk a few too many cups.
 After all, energy drinks contain a monstrous amount of caffeine and that’s partially what your body is reacting to.
 You may have more negative consequences than a coffee addict however due to the high amounts of sugar in energy drinks.
 You might be an addict if you have:

 1. Anxiety.